nasa-jpl/ion-core/README.md

 ## Building Static Linking Library

-To build a static linking library for ION, execute the command `./scripts/lib.sh`.
+To build a static linking library for ION, execute the command `make lib`, and the static library `libioncore.a` will be created in the `lib` directory.
+All the related object files are under the `lib/object` folder.

 ## Contributing Code